GryMGr/GWAS/README.md

 ## Stucture
 This repos will with time contain a R-package like structure with _easy to use_ functions for running GWAS or similar -omics rutiune, including basic QC for GWAS and meta-analysis for combinding GWAS results from different cohorts.

 **I also think that we could use the Wiki section to add some info on GWAS in general and the GWAS that are availabe for FHI researhers** _Any toughs about that?_
+Something similar to the [MoBa Wiki](https://mobawiki.fhi.no/mobawiki/index.php/Questionnaires).

 # Maintainers
 * Christian Page (Christian (dot) Page (at) medisin.uio.no/fhi.no)